The GRADIEND Python Package: An End-to-End System for Gradient-Based Feature Learning: The Python Package

 \section{The \gradiend\ Python Package}

-The \gradiend\ method \cite{gradiend} learns a reusable \emph{feature direction} from factual-counterfactual gradients: an encoder compresses each gradient into a single class-separating scalar, and a decoder maps this scalar to a parameter-update direction which, when applied to the base model, yields a controlled and \emph{persistent} behavior shift along the learned feature.
+The \gradiend\ method \cite{gradiend} learns a reusable \emph{feature direction} from factual-counterfactual gradients: an encoder compresses each gradient into a single class-separating scalar, and a decoder maps this scalar to a parameter-update direction which, when applied to the base model, yields a controlled and \emph{persistent} behavior shift along the learned feature. \rev{ The \texttt{gradiend} package turns this workflow into a reusable interface that standardizes data creation, training, evaluation, rewriting, and feature comparison.
+The package further extends the workflow, including pruning utilities and a feature-class comparison tool (cross-encoding). }